 Present Moment Preservation: When things are hard, focusing on the little gifts of life is not always easy.
 Indeed, pain is made to get my attention (and so is worry).
 So, to support my ability to appreciate what’s still alive in my life, I make art of it.
 The kinesthetic aspect of art is helpful when sitting meditation feels impossible due to extreme pain or anxiety.
 Creating art is an embodied practice of focus where the subject of my creation is amplified by my concentration.
 So, when I look at the moment to see what’s still breathing, I carefully highlight it through my creating.
 This practice of creative focus energizes me and helps me to make it through.

-Service to the World Around Me: When I’m in despair or fear, even the littlest offering of help to another proves that I’ve still got something to give and that I’m still connected.
+Generating Hope: The gifts of reflective arts are amplified when they’re in service to the world around me.
+When I’m in despair or fear, even the littlest offering of help to another proves that I’ve still got something to give and that I’m still connected.
 Then, when I make art of that service, I anchor within me evidence that things are getting better.
 This I know because I’m a creator.

 https://www.nimh.nih.gov/health/statistics/any-anxiety-disorder